Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Introduction

-Here we develop a theory of \emph{ab initio} downfolding that includes general electron-phonon interactions, accounting for short- and long-range coupling between electrons and phonons on equal footing.
+Here we develop a theory of \emph{ab initio} downfolding that includes short- and long-range coupling between electrons and phonons on equal footing.
 We derive expressions which allow us to quantify the effect of phonons on electron-electron interactions of arbitrary range.
 We formulate our theoretical approach in the basis of maximally localized Wannier functions~\cite{RevModPhys.84.1419}, making it immediately compatible with current approaches for downfolding electronic degrees of freedom, and allowing us to present an efficient computational implementation.
 We apply our formalism to semiconducting MgO and GeTe, and show that apart from the previously discussed renormalization of the on-site Coulomb repulsion, there can be a strong influence of lattice motion on long-range electron-electron interactions as well.
 For MgO, phonons reduce the on-site electron-electron repulsion by $40$\%, primarily through the deformation potential mechanism.
 For GeTe, phonon screening results in attractive long-range electron-electron interactions due to the interplay of the Fr\"ohlich, piezoelectric, and deformation potential mechanisms of electron-phonon coupling, offering a potential explanation for superconductivity in this system.
-Moreover, in our companion paper~\cite{joint_letter} we apply our formalism to SrTiO$_3$, and we show that rigorously accounting for the long-range coupling of electrons to multiple longitudinal optical phonons leads to attractive electron-electron interactions, consistent with the formation of Cooper pairs in this system, the mechanism of which has remained a source of debate since 1964~\cite{PhysRevLett.12.474,Gastiasoro2020}.

 The structure of this paper is as follows.
 In Section\,\ref{downfolding} we provide an overview of \emph{ab initio} downfolding and the ingredients for its computational implementation.
 Section\,\ref{phonon_screening} develops our inclusion of phonon effects within \emph{ab initio} downfolding, and gives the main theoretical results of this paper.
 In Section\,\ref{lang_firsov} we connect these theoretical results to the picture obtained from the Lang-Firsov transformation to a coupled electron-phonon system.
 Section\,\ref{computational_approach} discusses the computational implementation of our formalism, to efficiently account for phonons within \emph{ab initio} downfolding.
 We show the results of our computational approach for MgO and GeTe in Section\,\ref{results}, and we conclude the paper with a discussion in Section\,\ref{discussion}.